GPU Compiler Engineer

 Software and Services

-- You have a track record of building production quality software.
+- Track record of building production quality software

 Education & Experience

 - • LLVM, GCC, or other open source / commercial compilers

 - • Background in GPU programming models, such as Metal, OpenGL, DirectX, OpenCL, or CUDA

 - • Experience developing optimizing compilers for modern architectures.

 - • Practical experience with real-time rendering and writing shaders.

 - • You are familiarity with analyzing generated code for optimization/code generation opportunities.

 - If possible, please provide a portfolio of your work.